OnlyAviv/ProtoTools/README.md

     ```
 * `randomCapitalization`

-    The `randomCapitalization` takes a string, and a random chance parameter and returns a capitalized version of the string based on that parameter
+    The `randomCapitalization` takes a string, and a random chance parameter (from 0-100) and returns a capitalized version of the string based on that parameter

     ```js
     var string = "hello there"